Looks Unfamiliar

 Looks Unfamiliar is a podcast in which writer and occasional broadcaster Tim Worthington talks to a guest about some of the things that they remember that nobody else ever seems to.

 If you enjoy Looks Unfamiliar, you can help to support the show by buying us a coffee here.
-If the 'Chocolate Train' calls at your stop you get a Mocha.
-Sorry, it's the rules.
+Don't be a complete bastard with it.

 Looks Unfamiliar is a podcast in which writer and occasional broadcaster Tim Worthington talks to a guest about some of the things that they remember that nobody else ever seems to.

 If you enjoy Looks Unfamiliar, you can help to support the show by buying us a coffee here.
-Even if backbeat the word on the street is that the fire in your heart is out, I'm sure the kettle's still working.
+If you're caught with it just say your name is 'Maxwell House'.